lgatto/pRolocdata/README.md

 [[1](https://en.wikipedia.org/wiki/Minimum_Information_About_a_Proteomics_Experiment),
 [2](http://www.nature.com/nbt/journal/v25/n8/abs/nbt1329.html)]
-experimental data is available in the `experimentData` slot, as described in section 'Required metadata' below.
+experimental data is available in the `experimentData` slot, as described in section *Required metadata* below.

 The source of these data is generally one of several text-based spreadsheet (`csv`, `tsv`) produced by a third-party